Hopac/Hopac/Docs/Programming.md

 The updatable storage cell example in the previous sections may have seemed rather unrealistic.
-The server job of a storage cell doesn't do much and it probably doesn't seem like something for which you'd even consider starting a separate thread---no matter how lightweight such a thread would be.
+The server job of a storage cell doesn't do much and it probably doesn't seem like something for which you'd even consider starting a separate thread&mdash;no matter how lightweight such a thread would be.
 In this section we'll sketch an example that might be a bit more compelling, although in a way it is also quite unreal.